guanshi1688/longview-archive/docs/essays/english/standalone/why-second-factory-matters.md

-# Why the Second Factory Matters More Than the First
+# Why the Second Factory Tells You More Than the First

-**The first factory can be built for you.
-The second begins to reveal whether you learned how to build one yourself.**
+**The first factory proves that production can happen in a location.
+The second begins to reveal what the first one changed.**

-When we want to know whether a country is industrializing, we usually look for a very visible event:
+When we want to know whether a country is industrializing, we often look for a visible event:

 a new factory.